The information provided here is intended to supplement the slide deck and video that you should have received.

 Sample Promissory Note against a Land Note: This document details the terms of the fund’s loan against a note.

-Please click here to see list of some of our investors.
+Some of our investors are listed here.
 Names are excluded to maintain their privacy.
 It’s an impressive group, and we try to provide networking opportunities as much as we’re able.

 Category 3